What the One Big Beautiful Bill Act means for charitable giving

 • Bunch gifts: Combine several years’ worth of donations into one tax year to clear the deduction floor.

-• Look at all of your assets: Donating appreciated stock, life insurance policies, and other non-cash assets may help exceed the floor while unlocking additional tax advantages.
+• Look at all of your assets: Donating appreciated stock, real estate, and other non-cash assets may help you exceed the floor while unlocking additional tax advantages.

 3. Universal deduction for non-itemizers

-Beginning in 2026, taxpayers who take the standard deduction can also deduct up to $1,000 (single filers) or $2,000 (married couples filing jointly) for cash gifts made directly to qualified operating charities.
-The deduction excludes donor-advised fund (DAF) contributions, and the cap will adjust with inflation over time.
+If you take the standard deduction, you can now also deduct up to $1,000 (single filers) or $2,000 (married couples filing jointly) for cash gifts to qualified operating charities, with inflation adjustments over time.
+Note: The deduction excludes donor-advised fund (DAF) contributions.

 Moves to consider: